Locality Optimized Unstructured Mesh Algorithms on GPUs: Acknowledgements

 \section{Acknowledgements}

-This paper was supported by the J\'anos B\'olyai Research Scholarship of the Hungarian Academy of Sciences.
+Istv\'an Reguly was supported by the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences.
+Project no. PD 124905 has been implemented with the support provided from the National Research, Development and Innovation Fund of Hungary, financed under the PD\_17 funding scheme.
+Gihan Mudalige was supported by the Royal Society Industrial Fellowship Scheme (INF/R1/180012).
 The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work \url{http://dx.doi.org/10.5281/zenodo.22558}.
 The research has been supported by the European Union, co-financed by the European Social Fund (EFOP-3.6.2-16-2017-00013).